Eastern Wisconsin Conference: 1979-present

 The Eastern Wisconsin Conference was reformed in 1979 by six of the previous members (Chilton, Kiel, New Holstein, Plymouth, Sheboygan Falls and Valders) along with newcomers Two Rivers.
 The six previous members all left the conferences that were previously joined in 1970, and Two Rivers came over from the Fox Valley Association.
 Valders only stayed in the new EWC for one season, rejoining the Olympian Conference in 1980.
 Kewaskum joined the Eastern Wisconsin Conference as their replacement after being left without conference affiliation following the dissolution of the Scenic Moraine Conference.
 This alignment stayed intact for nearly two decades, until in 1999, Chilton left to become members of the Olympian Conference.
 Campbellsport moved over from the Flyway Conference and Roncalli joined from the Fox Valley Christian Conference as their replacements.
 Roncalli's entry into the league coincided with the merger between the WIAA and the Wisconsin Independent Schools Athletic Association, and they became the first private school affiliated with the EWC.
 Roncalli's affiliation would last until 2007, when they accepted membership in the Olympian Conference and Waupun joined from the East Central Flyway Conference to keep the roster at eight schools.
 The most recent change to conference membership came in 2015, when the Eastern Wisconsin Conference lost four members (Campbellsport, Kewaskum, Plymouth and Waupun) to the revival of the East Central Conference.
 They were replaced by four schools displaced by the ceasing of the Olympian Conference.
 Chilton, Roncalli and Valders made their return to the EWC, along with Brillion, who were members of the original conference from 1951 to 1965.

 Football-only alignment

 In February 2019, in conjunction with the Wisconsin Football Coaches Association, the WIAA released a sweeping football-only realignment for Wisconsin to commence with the 2020 football season and run on a two-year cycle.
 Seven members of the Eatsern Wisconsin Conference were carried over into the football conference (Brillion, Chilton, Kiel, New Holstein, Roncalli, Two Rivers and Valders) and the Kohler/Sheboygan Lutheran/Sheboygan Christian (KLC) football cooperative was brought over from the Big East Conference.
 This alignment remained in place for the 2022-2023 realignment cycle.
 For the 2024-2025 cycle, Two Rivers was realigned to the North Eastern Conference for football, and St. Mary Catholic in Neenah took their place after moving from the Trailways Conference.
-The Eastern Wisconsin Conference will continue with this alignment through at least the 2027 football season.
+The Eastern Wisconsin Conference will swamp members with the North Eastern Conference for the 2026-2027 cycle, with Two Rivers making their return and the KLC football cooperative taking their place in the NEC.